Representing injured victims and

-If you suffer an injury on someone else’s property, you may face unexpected medical bills, time away from work, and lasting pain.
-A premises liability attorney can help you hold negligent property owners accountable when unsafe conditions cause preventable harm.
+If you suffer an injury on someone else’s property in Lakewood, Washington, you may face unexpected medical bills, time away from work, and lasting pain.
+A Lakewood premises liability lawyer can help you hold negligent property owners accountable when unsafe conditions cause preventable harm.

-At The Law Offices of Briggs & Briggs, our attorneys represent individuals injured on residential, commercial, or public property in Lakewood and surrounding communities.
+At The Law Offices of Briggs & Briggs, our team of Lakewood personal injury lawyers represents individuals injured on residential, commercial, or public property in Lakewood and surrounding communities.
+As a premises liability lawyer in Lakewood, we have a deep understanding of local law, which allows us to provide effective and tailored legal representation.
+We offer a free consultation to discuss your case, assess your legal options, and help you begin the process of pursuing compensation.
 We understand how confusing these cases can feel, and we work to protect your rights from day one.
 Call us today at (253) 588-6696 for a consultation.

 Understanding Premises Liability and Common Claims